NeonGeckoCom/NeonCore/README.md

   - `skills` for processing user input to find intent and provide a response
   - `audio` for speaking the response generated in skills
   - `bus` for handling all communications between modules
+  - `enclosure` for handling any hardware interactions like speakers, microphone, lights, and buttons

 Other modules may also be running for gui functionality, etc and may be added to provide new functionality.